syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steptype.md

 The following label positions are supported in stepper:

-* Top: The label is placed on the top of the stepper.
+* Top: Positions the label at the top of the stepper.
-* Bottom: The label is placed on the bottom of the stepper.
+* Bottom: Positions the label at the bottom of the stepper.
-* Left: The label is placed on the left side of the stepper.
+* Start: Positions the label to the left side of the stepper.
-* Right: The label is placed on the right side of the stepper.
+* End: Positions the label to the right side of the stepper.

 ## Indicator